JoachimKull/DiscordBot/README.md

 For the easier use the 'discord.js' library is used.

-*Note: This Code is somehow poorly written because of code duplication (and maybe general flaws with JavaScript as it isn´t my strongest programming language).
+*Note: This Code is somehow poorly written because of code duplication (and general flaws with JavaScript as it isn´t my strongest programming language).
 My main focus was to create a functioning bot for my own Discord Server.*

 ## Installation